Child Custody in Rhode Island (2026)

 Grandparents may petition for visitation under RI Gen. Laws Section 15-5-24.3; the court considers the best interests of the child, the existence of a significant relationship between grandparent and child, and whether the parent's decision to deny visitation was reasonable

-Rhode Island determines child custody under RI Gen. Laws Sections 15-5-16 through 15-5-16.2.
-The Rhode Island Family Court has exclusive jurisdiction over custody matters, and the court’s primary consideration in every custody determination is the best interests of the child.
+Under RI Gen. Laws Sections 15-5-16 through 15-5-16.2, the court’s primary consideration in every custody determination is the best interests of the child.
 Rhode Island law does not presume that joint custody is in a child’s best interest, nor does it favor one parent over the other based on gender.

 • The wishes of the child’s parents regarding custody